JoeOwino/groupie-tracker/README.md

 ## Groupie Tracker

-Groupie Tracker is a web application built to display and manipulate data from a given API containing information about artists, their concert locations, dates, and relationships between these elements.
-The application provides a user-friendly interface where users can browse artist information, view concert locations and dates, and interact with server-side data in real-time using client-server events.
+The Groupie Tracker Search Bar is a Go-based application designed to help users search for various attributes related to artists, bands, and their music.
+This program allows users to efficiently find information such as artist names, band members, locations, album release dates, and creation dates with real-time typing suggestions.

 ### Project Overview

 Groupie Tracker displays detailed information about music artists and their concerts by consuming an API.
+The search input is handled in a case-insensitive manner, ensuring that users can find results regardless of how they capitalize their queries.
 The API provides information in four parts:

 1. Artists - Information about bands and artists, including name, image, activity year, first album, and band members.
 2. Locations - Details about the upcoming or past concert locations.